colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/acala-dashboards.md

 versions of SQL.
 Below is a comparison table of common features between DuneSQL and Google BigQuery SQL.

-:::info For more information on DuneSQL, please refer to the [DuneSQL documentation](https://docs.dune.com/query-engine/Functions-and-operators/index). :::
+::: info For more information on DuneSQL, please refer to the [DuneSQL documentation](https://docs.dune.com/query-engine/Functions-and-operators/index). :::

 | Problem Type                                | BigQuery                                                                                                                                                                                                              | DuneSQL(V2)                                                                                                                                                  | Description                                                                                                                                      |